-Handfasting is an old ritual that embodies what lies at the heart of any modern day wedding ceremony: commitment, coming together and trust.
+Handfasting is an ancient ritual that embodies the qualities of a loving relationship: commitment, coming together and trust.

-Some speak vows whilst their hands are being bound, others receive blessings or words of wisdom from family and friends.
-Still others choose to have a poignant reading spoken over the top or choose to perform the ritual in silence, while music plays.
+Some speak vows whilst their hands are being bound.
+Others receive blessings or words of wisdom from family and friends.
+Still others will choose to have a poignant reading spoken or play music during their handfasting.
+Some even perform the ritual in silence.

-For some the Handfasting is the entirety of the wedding ceremony, replacing all other traditions and embodying everything they need.
-For others it is one ritual among many; a powerful one that lingers in the memory long after the day is over.
+Handfasting can be the heart of a wedding ceremony, replacing all other traditions and embodying everything the folks involved wish to say.
+For others it is one ritual among many; a powerful act that lingers in the memory long after the day is over.

 A Beautiful Thing

 There are many ‘traditional’ ways of conducting a Handfasting, each with its own tools and format.
-Most come from Scottish historical culture and yet others have been created to reflect the beliefs and forms of various neo-pagan traditions.
-Gladly, its resurgence into popular culture has allowed the basic idea to be taken up and explored to its fullest, by individual Celebrants and their clients.
+Most come from Scottish culture and yet others have been created to reflect the beliefs and forms of various neo-pagan traditions.
+Its resurgence into popular culture has allowed the basic idea Handfasting to be explored to its fullest by individual Celebrants and their clients.

-Numerous sellers online now offer handmade Handfasting cords; the colours, materials and charms of which can often be personalised, either to match your colour scheme or to embody specific qualities and meanings you might apply to them.
+Numerous online sellers now offer handmade Handfasting cords.
+The colours, materials and charms used can often be personalised; either to match your colour scheme or to embody specific qualities and meanings.

 The number of Handfasting cords used is not fixed either.
-Some choose to have a single cord but others will have more; each one embodying a particular promise, quality or even the blessing of an outside force (such as the Four Elements) or friend/family member.
-A bundle of different cords wrapped around a pair of hands is a truly beautiful thing; expressing the abundance of love held in the moment!
+Some choose a single cord but others will have more; each one embodying a particular promise, quality or even the blessing or loved one.
+A bundle of different cords wrapped around a pair of hands is a truly beautiful thing; expressing the abundance of love held in that moment!

-Asking your friends or family members to make the Handfasting cords for you can be a wonderful way of including them and knowing that the tool you are using will be filled with loving thoughts and positive energy.
+Asking your friends or family members to make Handfasting cords for you can be a wonderful way of including them.
+The cord will be filled with their loving thoughts and positive energy.
 Similarly you might choose to make your own Handfasting cord and fill it with specific intentions and dreams for your future together.

 The Greatest Gift

 There is something deeply moving about a Handfasting ceremony.
-It calls to the ancient part inside of us that understands the importance of ritual and how marking promises with action has been a part of being human since prehistory.
+It calls to the ancient part inside of us that understands the importance of ritual; how marking promises with action has been a part of being human since prehistory.

 It goes beyond language, bringing a clarity of understanding that even the most well-crafted words cannot match.
 It declares that those involved are now bound together, joined in a way that is more than just paperwork, having entrusted their hands and hearts to one another’s safe keeping.